ChiaraCati/FlooData/README.md

 ## 🫂 Ethical analysis

-From an *ethical* point of view, we considered the importance of the human being, transparency, accountability, and equality.
+From an *ethical* point of view, we considered the importance of the human being interest, individiual data control and transparency, accountability, and equality, folowwing [DataEthics' principles](https://dataethics.eu/data-ethics-principles/)
 Along with these ethical aspects, we also considered other criteria such as sustainable re-use of the data gathered, and presence of information of public interest when choosing **FlooData**'s source data, as we wanted to account for the management of financings (Open Coesione), the present risk of hydrogeological disasters in the whole area of Emilia-Romagna, the number of preventive interventions and following reparations.

 The data gathered is transparently managed by producers, as documentation on project and/or datasets, licences, and policies are made available to final users, avoiding cognitive biases and legal misunderstanding in terms of data re-use.